-2. The defendant knowingly and voluntarily waives the rights set out in Paragraph 1(b)-(g) above.
+2. The defendant knowingly and voluntarily waives the rights set out in subparagraph 1(b)-(g) above.
 The defendant also knowingly and voluntarily waives the right to file any appeal, any collateral attack, or any other writ or motion, including but not limited to an appeal under 18 U.S.C. § 3742, that challenges the sentence imposed by the Court if that sentence is consistent with or below the recommended sentence in Paragraph 9 of this Plea Agreement, regardless of how the sentence is determined by the Court.
-This agreement does not affect the rights or obligations of the United States as set forth in 18 U.S.C. § 3742(b)-(c).
+This agreement does not affect the rights or obligations of the United States as set forth in 18 U.S.C. § 3742(b).
 Nothing in this paragraph, however, will act as a bar to the defendant perfecting any legal remedies it may otherwise have on appeal or collateral attack respecting claims of ineffective assistance of counsel or prosecutorial misconduct.
 The defendant agrees that there is currently no known evidence of ineffective assistance of counsel or prosecutorial misconduct.
 Pursuant to Fed.
 R. Crim.
-P. 7(b), the defendant will waive indictment and plead guilty to a one-count Information to be filed in the United States District Court for the Northern District of California.
-The Information will charge the defendant with participating, from at least as early as August 2002 until at least as late as March 2010, in a conspiracy to suppress and eliminate competition by fixing prices and rigging bids of certain electrolytic capacitors in the United States and elsewhere, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
+P. 7(b), the defendant will waive indictment and plead guilty to a one-count Information that has been filed in the United States District Court for the Northern District of California.
+The Information charges the defendant with participating, from in or about April 2010 until in or about January 2014, in a conspiracy to suppress and eliminate competition by fixing prices and rigging bids of certain electrolytic capacitors in the United States and elsewhere, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.